Ensembl/ensembl-2020-server/src/services/dauphin/docs/spec.md

 A struct qualifier is an expression which has a struct type, followed by a period and then a valid key.
 For example, given x above, `x.0` has value «`6`».
 Its type is the type of the contained key in the type of the struct.
 It is an lvalue if-and-only-if the containing expression is an lvalue.

+Multivalues used in construction propagate to the constructed value as with vectors.

 ## Enums

 An enum must be declared prior to use.
 It is declared with the `enum` keyword, enum name, followed by braces.
 The contents of the braces are a comma separated list of branches.
 A branch is a branch name keyword followed by a colon and a type. type may also be `nil` if that branch has no contents.
 For example `enum test2 { A: number, B: bool }`.
 Its type is `enum:`typename.
 For our example out example has type `enum:test2`.
 Note that the struct name is stored in the same namespace as enum names.